-- 2. Programs may require participants to meet only additional program eligibility requirements as they relate specifically to federally, state-guided, and Continuum of Care eligibility in writing. - 3.
-The only reasons programs may disqualify an eligible individual or family from program entry are: - a.
-All programs beds are full. - b.
-If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and person with a criminal record that includes violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93). - 4.
-Programs cannot disqualify an individual or family from program entry for lack of income or employment status. - 5.
-Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - 6.
-Programs cannot disqualify an individual due to the type or extent of disability-related services or supports that are needed or due to active or a history of substance use. - 7.
-Programs explain available services and encourage each adult household member to participate in program services, but do not make service usage a requirement or the denial of services a reason for disqualification or eviction. - 8.
-All client information should be entered in the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
+- 1. The only reasons programs may disqualify an eligible individual or family from program entry are: - a.
+Ineligibility - b.
+All programs' beds are full. - c.
+If the housing has in residence at least one family member with a child under the age of 18, the program may exclude registered sex offenders and person with a criminal record that includes violent crime from the program so long as the child resides in the same housing facility (24 CFR 578.93). - 2.
+Programs cannot disqualify an individual or family from program entry for lack of income or employment status. - 3.
+Programs cannot disqualify an individual or family because of prior evictions, poor rental history, criminal history, or credit history. - 4.
+Programs cannot disqualify an individual due to the type or extent of disability-related services or supports that are needed or due to active or a history of substance use. - Programs explain available services and encourage each adult household member to participate in program services, but do not make service usage a requirement or the denial of services a reason for disqualification or eviction. - All client information should be entered in HMIS@NCCEH in accordance with data quality, timeliness, and additional requirements found in the Agency and User Participation Agreements.
 At a minimum, programs must record the date the client enters and exits the program, HUD required data elements, and an update of client's information as changes occur.